Parks, forests and dunes

 • Play in the play areas, for example in De Berenkuil sandy playground.

-• De Jutterskeet Ome Jan beach museum.
+• Visit De Jutterskeet Ome Jan beach museum.

 • Go horseback riding on the bridle paths.